patricia-haumer/Investigating-Gender-bias-in-Music-Recommendation-Systems/Presentation.md

 ### 5. ✅ **Fairness ≠ Accuracy Trade-Off Is Manageable**

 * Applying fairness-aware techniques **did not drastically reduce recommender performance**.
-* You demonstrated that **ethical AI can also be effective AI**—achieving equity without sacrificing quality.

 ---